Akuli/teek/README.md

 This section contains the commands I use when working on pythotk.
 If you use windows, replace `python3` with `py`.

-- `python3 -m pip install --user sphinx pytest` installs everything you need for developing pythotk.
+- `python3 -m pip install --user sphinx pytest pytest-cov flit` installs everything you need for developing pythotk.
-- `py -m pytest` runs tests (they are in the `tests` subdirectory).
+- `python3 -m pytest` runs tests (they are in the `tests` subdirectory).
 It is normal to get lots of tiny windows on the screen while running the tests.
-- Some of the tests take more than 0.5 seconds to run.
-They are decorated with `@pytest.mark.slow`, and you can run all non-slow tests with `py -m pytest --skipslow`.
-The `--skipslow` argument is implemented in `tests/conftest.py`.
+I use these pytest options:
+    - `--skipslow` makes the tests run faster by skipping tests that are decorated with `@pytest.mark.slow`.
+    - `--durations=10` prints the list of 10 slowest tests at the end of the test run.
+This is a good way to figure out which tests to mark slow.
+    - `--cov=pythotk` runs the tests under coverage.
+Run `python3 -m coverage html` and open `htmlcov/index.html` to view the results.
+Coverage results from travis builds go to [coveralls].
-- `coverage run --include='pythotk/*' -m pytest && coverage html` runs tests under coverage and generates a coverage report to `htmlcov/index.html`.
+- `python3 -m pytest --cov=pythotk run --include='pythotk/*' -m pytest && coverage html` runs tests
+  under coverage and generates a coverage report to `htmlcov/index.html`.
 Open it in a browser to view it.
 The tests run slower under coverage, so I like to first run them without coverage and run again with coverage when they all